bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-07-as-tears-go-by.md

+---
+layout: post
+title: As Tears Go By (Wong Gok ka moon)
+published: false
+date: 2021-07-17
+readtime: true
+categories: ['WORLD OF WONG KAR WAI']
+tags: [Drama, Crime, Romance]
+metadata: 'Hong Kong, 1988, 102 mins<br> Director: Wong Kar Wai'
+pdf: '2021-07-07-as-tears-go-by.pdf'
+---

 Wong Kar Wai’s impressive debut feature may seem like a conventional Hong Kong triad drama on the surface but it offers glimpses of what would become his distinctive signature style.
 This atmospheric tale of a disillusioned gangster (Andy Lau) torn between a new love (Maggie Cheung) and old loyalties was  a more reflective take on the popular genre, mixing brutal action with  stylish flourishes.<br>
 **bfi.org.uk**

 Wong Kar Wai’s world of heartbreak and melancholy is defined by sumptuous visuals and elliptical storytelling.
 Yet just as vital is his use of music.
 His frequent incorporation of songs from around the world – of vintage pop, romantic ballads, traditional music and easy listening – is just as specific as his visual focus on abstraction and sensation.

 The multicultural sounds of his films evoke a sense of the past, often conjuring memories as his lonely, heartbroken characters dream of potential connections or ones they once had.
 He pulls from a history of popular and traditional music as well as a history of cinema soundtracks, including – in one instance – a theme borrowed from another film.